 Governor Benjamin Diokno said a decision would not be made until the committee's findings, due to be presented in August, had been fully examined.

-"Cryptocurrency has always been more than an asset to us.
-It has been more of a blockchain technology for us that underpins cryptocurrency." - He said.
+"Cryptocurrency has always been more than just an asset to us.
+It has been more of a blockchain technology for us that underpins cryptocurrencies." - He said.